If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 - If you’re using WP-CLI or a custom deployment workflow, optionally enable maintenance mode before touching the database or core files (for example with

-wp maintenance-mode activate) so no one can change content mid-update. - Run the update.
+wp maintenance-mode activate) so no one can change content mid-update.
+For ecommerce or high-traffic sites, coordinate this with a planned maintenance window or a deployment process that avoids lost carts, lost orders, or half-completed transactions. - Run the update.
 This process replaces files but leaves your wp-config.php and wp-content folder alone.

 - After a core update via WP-CLI, visit your admin dashboard or run